rjshap/AutoSharesAPI/rest-api/private-api/internal-accounts/get-trading-account-info-by-id/README.md

 ### Overview

-This GET endpoint enables you to retrieve information about a particular trading account by providing its internal identifier in ETNA Trader in the request path.
+This GET endpoint enables you to retrieve information about a particular trading account by providing its internal identifier in AutoShares in the request path.
 This internal identifier can be retrieved with [this method](../list-all-accounts/) that lists all trading accounts in your company.
-You can also view the trading accounts of a users in ETNA Trader's header:
+You can also view the trading accounts of a users in AutoShares's header:

 ![](../../../../.gitbook/assets/screenshot-2019-03-07-at-14.59.29.png)